Top Small Business Grants in Ohio

 ◦ Provide one-year baseline data

-• How to apply: You can apply for SIG funding through the BWC online grant management portal.
-Information is posted about when funds become available.
+• How to apply: As of March 31, 2026, the program is temporarily closed due to demand, but when it reopens, you can apply for SIG funding through the BWC online grant management portal.

-• Program description: DFSP grants can offset some of the costs of fostering a drug-free workplace in compliance with Ohio’s Drug-Free Safety Program.
+• Program description: SUPR grants can offset some of the costs of fostering a drug-free workplace.
+There are four levels at which workplaces can participate.

-• Incentive: Be reimbursed for some of the costs involved in developing a written DFSP policy in conjunction with legal review, educating employees on the misuse of alcohol and other drugs, and offering relevant supervisor training.
+• Incentive: Be reimbursed up to $5,000 for some of the costs involved in developing policies and procedures in conjunction with legal review, educating employees on the misuse of alcohol and other drugs, and offering relevant supervisor training.

 ◦ Be a private, state-fund employer or a public employer taxing district covered by Ohio’s State Insurance Fund